viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 If an exception is thrown during the call to `E`’s copy assignment, the state of its contained value is as defined by the exception safety guarantee of `E`’s copy assignment.

+*Remarks*: *TODO reword this part*
-*Remarks*: This signature shall not participate in overload resolution unless `is_copy_constructible<T>::value and is_copy_assignable<T>::value and is_copy_constructible<E>::value and
+This signature shall not participate in overload resolution unless `is_copy_constructible<T>::value and is_copy_assignable<T>::value and is_copy_constructible<E>::value and